Azad77/backup_hashnode/ckqc2uvwp0059e7s13t7ubffr.md

   return TestPlugin(iface)
 ```

 The third necessary file contains the main logic of the plugin.
-It must have **init**(), initGui, and unload method.
-We name it *mainPlugin.py* file that includes:
+It must have initGui(), unload() and run() methods.
+We name it "[mainPlugin.py](http://mainPlugin.py)" file that includes:

 ```python
 import os